Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/reaction/fetchData.md

 # Reactive-JSON fetchData Documentation

 ## Introduction
-`fetchData` is a reaction that allows making HTTP GET requests to a server.
+`fetchData` is a reaction that allows making HTTP requests to a server.
 It operates in two distinct modes, depending on the value of `refreshAppOnResponse`.

 ## Properties
 - `url` (string, required): The URL to call (must be a static string, dynamic URLs are not supported)
+- `httpMethod` (string, optional): The HTTP method to use (default: "get").
+Supports: get, post, put, patch, delete, etc.
 - `refreshAppOnResponse` (boolean, optional): If true (default), the response must be a valid rjbuild and will replace the application state.
 If false, the response is ignored (webhook mode).

 ## Behavior
-- Only GET requests are supported
+- Supports configurable HTTP methods (GET by default for backward compatibility)
 - Only one request can be active at a time
 - The URL is evaluated via the template system before sending, but must resolve to a static string
 - If `refreshAppOnResponse` is true, the response must be a valid rjbuild and will replace the application state